azzeloof/oscar-render/README.md

 ### Windows

 Building on Windows has not been tested yet, but it should be possible.
-You will need to install SFML and Asio and configure the Makefile accordingly.
+If you get this working please open a PR.

 ## Usage